hanabi/hanabi.github.io/Reference.md

 ### The Prompt

-* The *Prompt* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
+* The *Prompt* is a move covered in the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
 It is when you get a player to play a clued card that was previously unknown.

 ### The Finesse

-* The *Finesse* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
-It is when you get a player to blind-play a card to prevent a misplay from occuring.
+* The *Finesse* is a move covered in the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
+It is when you get a player to blind-play a card to fulfill a promise that a certain card is playable right now.

 ### Finesse Position